 - Health considerations: Usually safe, but can lead to respiratory irritation if inhaled in large amounts.

-Both PG and VG form the bulk of the aerosol’s volume, but they do not carry the majority of the health risks associated with vaping Most people skip this — try not to..
+Both PG and VG form the bulk of the aerosol’s volume, but they do not carry the majority of the health risks associated with vaping Practical, not theoretical..

 2. Flavoring Compounds

 Flavorings are the most variable component.
-Hundreds of flavoring agents are used to mimic fruits, desserts, beverages, and even tobacco.
+In practice, hundreds of flavoring agents are used to mimic fruits, desserts, beverages, and even tobacco.
 While many are approved for ingestion, their safety when inhaled is less certain.

 | Flavoring | Common Source | Potential Inhalation Risk |